amityadav1/SignalProcessing/README.md

 ## Description

-A NPP CUDA Sample that demonstrates how to use NPP FilterBox function to perform a Box Filter.
+A NPP CUDA Sample that demonstrates how to use NPP FilterBox function to perform a Box Filter and Box Filter Min.

 ## Key Concepts